daniel-molina/visualequation/doc/UI.md

 To discard previous categories without adding a new one, just precede the name by a slash as in `/newname`.

 ##### previous-history (C-p)
-save-no-window displayed equation and fetch the previous equation from the history list, moving back in the list.
+save_no_window displayed equation and fetch the previous equation from the history list, moving back in the list.
 ##### next-history (C-n)
 save-no-window displayed equation and fetch the next equation from the history list, moving forward in the list.

 ##### beginning-of-history (M-<)
 save-no-window displayed equation and fetch the first equation in the history.
 ##### end-of-history (M->)
 save-no-window displayed equation and fetch the last equation of the history.

 ##### reverse-search-history (C-r)
 save-no-window current equation and search backward starting at the current equation and moving up through the history as necessary.
 This is an